rabbyui/rcatayoc-resume/docs/index.md

 - Graduated with the degree, Master in Business Management
 - Coursework includes organization planning, global marketing
+- Thesis: "Gauging Industry-Oriented Competencies among BSBA-HRDM Graduates: Basis for Development of Competency Enhancement Program and Proposed Policies to the Commission on Higher Education (CHED) for the Improvement of the Curriculum"

 `Oct 2011`
 __Capitol University__, Cagayan de Oro City, Philippines